 Tiki Torches are a great way to add a tropical atmosphere.
 If the wedding is in the evening the torches can be lit, if the wedding is during the day the tiki torch makes a great flower arrangement holder.
 To use as a flower arrangement holder as shown below remove the fuel holder and put the fresh or silk flower stems in it's place.
-Orchid sprays, shower tree branches, anthuriums and other tropical flowers are great for tiki torch flower displays.
+Orchid sprays, fresh tropical flowers, or artificial tropical flowers are great for tiki torch flower displays.
 Silk leis are ideal for attaching on to the torch stand to add more tropical flare.
-Lightweight chiffon fabric can also be tied between the tiki torches to create an isle, section off areas, etc. Tiki torches are typically available in home improvement stores like Home Depot and Lowes and can also be found in the patio section of stores like Walmart.
+Lightweight chiffon fabric can also be tied between the tiki torches to create an isle, section off areas, etc.

 Have Romantic Hawaiian Music Playing Before, During, and After the Wedding Ceremony

-You can have a live Hawaiian band serenade your guests or play a cd of romantic Hawaiian music.
-Some popular Hawaiian Wedding songs are:
+You can have a live Hawaiian band serenade your guests, play romantic Hawaiian music cds, or create a play list of romantic Hawaiian music.
+Our personal favorite Hawaiian songs for weddings are:

 Ke Kali Nei Au - The Hawaiian Wedding Song performed by Makaha Sons